-We draw attention to Note 2 of the consolidated financial statements, which indicates that the Company incurred a net loss of \$257,520 during the year ended January 31, 2021, and as of that date, the Company had an accumulated deficit of \$2,970,847 and has a working capital deficit of \$199,544.
-The Company is dependent on its ability to obtain additional financing and generate profitable operations in the future.
-As stated in Note 2, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 2 in the financial statements, which indicates that the Company incurred a net loss and comprehensive loss of \$(503,810) and negative cash flow from operations of \$(233,919) during the year ended January 31, 2022, and as of that date, the Company had an accumulated deficit of \$(3,474,657).
+As stated in Note 2, these events or conditions, along with other matters as set forth in Note 2, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.